-Compared with the assessment carried out last year, rating has increased in all areas and no potential problems or risks have been identified.
+Compared with the assessment carried out last year, rating has increased in all areas that have been analysed and no potential problems or risks have been identified on the same.

-Describe the process of assessment and the areas assessed by the board of directors with the help, where applicable, of an external consultant in connection with the functioning and composition of the board, its commissions as well as any other area assessed:
+Describe the process of assessment and the areas assessed by the board of directors with the help, where applicable, of an external consultant in connection with the functioning and composition of the board, its committees as well as any other area assessed:

-In accordance with article 17.bis of the Regulations of the Board of Directors, all its members have evaluated the following in relation to financial year 2019: (a) the quality and efficiency of the Board's performance; (b) starting from the report presented to it by the Appointment Committee, the performance of the duties of the Chairperson of the Board and the chief executive officer of the Company; (c) the performance of its Committees, from the reports presented to it by them.
+In accordance with article 17.bis of the Regulations of the Board of Directors, all its members have evaluated the following in relation to financial year 2020: (a) the quality and efficiency of the Board's performance; (b) starting from the report presented to it by the Appointments and Remuneration Committee, the performance of the duties of the Chairperson of the Board and the chief executive officer of the Company; and (c) the performance of its Committees, from the reports presented to it by them.

-During the Board of Directors' meeting held on 13 December 2019, the Board assessed the performance of the Board of Directors during 2019, concluding that it had enough resources to carry out its tasks and duties.
-During this assessment process, the Appointments and Remuneration Committee provided the directors with a questionnaire concerning the organization of the Board of Directors, the Audit Committee and the Appointments and Remuneration Committee, which covered different issues, such as the quality and quantity of the information provided to the directors before each meeting held by the Board of Directors or a Committee, the adequate length of the meetings, the diversity of topics discussed in said meetings, the follow-up of approved decisions, as well as the performance and efficiency of each of these corporate bodies.
-The results of the questionnaire were discussed during the above mentioned Board of Directors' meeting, held on 13 December 2019.
-More specifically, it should be highlighted that the Board, by majority, has declared to be very satisfied with the job done by the Company's executive directors and certain improvements have been proposed by some directors, as well as confirming that they had the necessary and adequate means to carry out their duties and all the directors are satisfied with the Company's evolution.
+During the Board of Directors' meeting held on 11 December 2020, the Board assessed the performance of the Board of Directors during 2020, concluding that it had enough resources to carry out its tasks and duties efficiently.
+During this assessment process, the Appointments and Remuneration Committee provided the directors with a questionnaire concerning the organization of the Board of Directors, the Appointments and Remuneration Committee and the Audit Committee, which covered different issues, such as the quality and quantity of the information provided to the directors before each meeting held by the Board of Directors or a Committee, the adequate length of the meetings, the diversity of topics discussed in said meetings, the follow-up of approved decisions, as well as the performance and efficiency of each of these corporate bodies.
+The results of the questionnaire were discussed during the above mentioned Board of Directors' meeting, held on 11 December 2020.
+More specifically, it should be highlighted that all the members of the Board have declared to be satisfied with the progress and running of the Board meetings during this financial year, given the challenges faced as a result of the global pandemic caused by COVID-19.
+Likewise, they declared being very satisfied with the work carried out by the Company's executive directors and some directors made certain proposals for case studies.
+All the directors confirmed that they had the necessary and adequate means to carry out their duties and that they are satisfied with the Company's evolution.

 It should be highlighted that the Board is constantly self-evaluating its performance and that it tries to implement as soon as possible any needed improvements.
 Each committee carries out its own evaluation before the last Board meeting of the year is held, where they express their satisfaction or dissatisfaction with the performance of each committee, as well as specifying if they need any further resources to carry out their duties.
-Both the Appointments and Remuneration Committee and the Audit Committee have expressed their satisfaction with the performance and resources available.
+Both the Appointments and Remuneration Committee and the Audit Committee have expressed their satisfaction with the performance and resources available to them.
 The Chairperson of the Appointments and Remuneration Committee has met with the Co-CEOs.
-Likewise, the Audit Committee has met with the Company's auditors, as well as with its internal audit and compliance teams.
+Likewise, the Audit Committee members have met with the Company's auditors, as well as with its internal audit and compliance teams.
 Additionally, the Appointments and Remuneration Committee assessed the performance of the Company's Chairman of the Board and of both Co-CEOs reporting their findings to the Board.
-Female directors represent 30.7% of the board of directors and the selection of its members is carried out favouring knowledge, experience and gender diversity.
+Female directors represent 30.7% of the board of directors and the selection of its members is carried out favouring knowledge, experiences, age and gender diversity.